Emily Ondine Wittman

 - BA, Philosophy, Yale University

-I received the university-wide Outstanding Committment to Teaching Award in 2010 and served as a 2010-2013 Distinguished Teaching Fellow in the College of Arts & Sciences.
-I served as a 2015 faculty advisor for the Serbia Fellowship Experience.
+I received the university-wide Outstanding Commitment to Teaching Award and served for three years as a Distinguished Teaching Fellow in the College of Arts & Sciences.

-- The Cambridge Companion to Autobiography, co-edited with Maria DiBattista, Cambridge University Press, 2014.
+- The Cambridge Companion to Autobiography, co-edited with Maria DiBattista, 2014.

-- Modernism and Autobiography, co-edited with Maria DiBattista, Cambridge University Press, 2014.
+- Modernism and Autobiography, co-edited with Maria DiBattista, Cambridge UP, 2014.

 - Guattari, Félix.
 Soft Subversions: Texts and Interviews 1977-1985.
 Ed.
 Sylvère Lotringer.
 Co-translated with Chet Wiener.
 Cambridge, MA: Semiotext(e)/The MIT Press, June 2009.

 - “I Don’t do Sketches from Memory.”
 Co-authored with Paul Wright.
-Polyvocal Dylan.
-Ed.
+Polyvocal Dylan, Ed.
 Joshua Toth.
-New York: Palgrave, forthcoming.
+New York: Palgrave, 2019.

 - “Literary Non-fiction.”
 The Routledge Handbook of Literary Translation, Ed.
-Kerry Washborne.
-New York: Routledge, forthcoming.
+Kerry Washborne and Ben Van Wyke.
+New York: Routledge, 2019.

 - “Modernist Translation.”
 The Cambridge History of Modernism.
 Ed.
 Vincent Sherry.
 Cambridge: Cambridge University Press, 2016.